 - Any dog previously determined to be and currently listed as a potentially dangerous dog which after its owner or keeper has been notified of this determination, continues the behavior described in Section 31602 of the Food and Agricultural Code or is maintained in violation of Section 31641, 31642 or 31643 of the Food and Agricultural Code.
 (Ord.
 771 § 2, 1999)

-- Requirements as to the size, construction and design of structured enclosure for the animal;
+- Requirements as to the size, construction, and design of a structured enclosure for the animal;

 - Location of the animal’s residence including prior notice of plans to move the animal to another location or to a location outside of Riverside County and obtaining approval from the division of animal control to do so after proper notification of animal regulation in the new jurisdiction;